sentrysoftware/winrm/src/site/markdown/index.md

 # WinRM Java Client

 The Windows Remote Management (WinRM) Java Client is a library that enables to:
-* Connect to a remote Windows server using one of theh two authentication types (NTLM, KERBEROS)
+* Connect to a remote Windows server using one of the two authentication types (NTLM, KERBEROS)
 * Execute WMI Query Language (WQL) queries which uses HTTP/HTTPS protocols.

 # How to run the WinRM Client inside Java